WEDU: Channel swap attempt

 On November 30, 1984, WEDU and WTOG-TV (channel 44), owned by Hubbard Broadcasting, jointly announced an agreement where, subject to FCC approval, the two stations would switch channel positions, moving WTOG to VHF channel 3 and WEDU to UHF channel 44.
 Both stations believed they could benefit from this arrangement.
 WTOG, Tampa Bay's highest-rated independent station, would shed the stigma among advertisers associated with being a UHF outlet and gain parity with the region's three network affiliates.
-WEDU would receive new equipment by moving to WTOG's facility; it would still enjoy access to almost all of the same viewers it had on cable systems; and it would receive a cash infusion to bolster local programming at a time when federal support for public broadcasting appeared to be waning.
+WEDU would receive new equipment by moving to WTOG's facility, still enjoy access to almost all of the same viewers it had on cable systems, and receive a cash infusion to bolster local programming at a time when federal support for public broadcasting appeared to be waning.
 The cash infusion, initially reported as $25 million, was later revealed to be about $30 million in cash plus a nearly equal amount in other inducements, such as sharing WTOG's tower site, transmitter improvements, and the electricity bill for five years.